-What is Sustainability?
+What is Sustainable Project Management?

-The life-cycle of the project’s resources, processes, deliverables and effects, aimed at realizing benefits for stakeholders, and performed in a transparent, fair and ethical way that includes proactive stakeholder participation.
+The life-cycle of projects is aimed at realizing benefits for stakeholders and performed in a transparent, fair, and ethical way that includes proactive stakeholder participation.
 (Gilbert Silvius, 2015, Considering Sustainability in Project Management Processes).

-As project managers direct the consumption of project resources, they should be looking at all factors, both inside and out of the organisation, over the entire life cycle of a project.
+As project managers direct the consumption of project resources, they should consider the impact on climate change mitigation, and other sustainable factors, both inside and outside of the organization, over the entire life cycle of a project.

 environment, such as climate change